nahid18/tweetzotero/README.md

 # tweetzotero

-tweetzotero is a python automation script that takes a csv file with tweet status URLs as input, fetch all the external URLs from those tweets, and save those to Zotero.
+tweetzotero is a python automation script that takes a csv file with tweet status URLs as input, fetch all the external URLs from those tweets, and save the papers to Zotero.

 Prerequisites
 ----